CleanMachine1/DollarSkip/README.md

 After you can test to see if it works.

-Run the following command and see the output and compare.
+Run the following command, see the output and compare.

 ```shell
 $ echo 1